imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

       - **Starting node location** If selected, matching paths need to share a common origin (starting node) in terms of (X, Y, Z) coordinates.
 Sample movement and focus drift are common during time-lapse sequences.
 To account for this, it is possible to specify a (X, Y, Z) 'motion-shift' neighborhood: Paths that originate within this neighborhood (in spatially calibrated units) are considered to share the same starting node location

-      - **Orientation** If selected, paths need to extent under the same overall direction (outgrowth angle) to be matched.
+      - **Orientation** If selected, paths need to extent under the same overall direction (outgrowth [extension angle](./metrics#extension-angle)) to be matched.
 Paths sharing an outgrowth angle +/- the specified range (in degrees) are assumed to share the same overall direction of growth

       - **Custom tag** If selected, matching paths need to share the specified (case-sensitive) tag.
 A regex pattern can also be specified